 Develop the relationship early

-If staff have never visited the site/office in person, it’s important to develop relationships early and make an effort in having small-talk.
+If employees have never visited the site/office in person, it’s important to develop relationships early and make an effort in having small-talk.
 While it may seem pointless, relationships are often formed by talking about things outside of work – and this is especially important for off-site workers.

 Working from home often means a lack of connection and communication with others.
 While it can help you from being distracted by others, it’s nice to have communication with people once in awhile.

-Developing the relationship early and communicating expectations is also a great way to manage remote staff effectively.
+Developing the relationship early and communicating expectations is also a great way to manage remote employees effectively.
 Without being accessible in the workplace, it makes it harder to check-in, give feedback and set ground-rules, so it’s more important to communicate openly and establish foundations.

 Use tools to keep track

-Naturally, there are some simple tools to keep track of staff that work remotely or off-site.
+Naturally, there are some simple tools to keep track of employees that work remotely or off-site.
 Aside from the obvious communication tools such as phone and email, there are a variety of other tools such as:

 Another benefit to scheduling software is facial recognition and GPS time clocking.
-This means that when staff start and finish their shift they can take a quick photo or check in (with validated GPS), and management can be informed as to their hours (their pay is also automatically calculated based on overtime etc.).
+This means that when employees start and finish their shift they can take a quick photo or check in (with validated GPS), and management can be informed as to their hours (their pay is also automatically calculated based on overtime etc.).

 If your team needs to regularly communicate or chat, Slack is an awesome platform to do this.
 You can have specific channels for topics, leave and sites, making it great for keeping in touch with work and random banter.